Crimes against persons continue to be very low in Pratt County.

 Those funds go back into the county general fund and help alleviate some to the tax burden in the county, something Chinn works hard to do within the office.

-Page 2 of 2 - The office also served over 2,000 civil process papers and over 200 arrest warrants were served.
+The office also served over 2,000 civil process papers and over 200 arrest warrants were served.
 Over 200 hours were spent assisting other law enforcement agencies, mostly the Pratt Police Department.

 One important area that has no statistic is working with families to help reduce juvenile crime.
 Sending a young person to jail or to juvenile intake is not always the right answer.